Andriy Melnyk (officer): Split with Bandera and the OUN-M (1940–1941)

 Avgustyn Voloshyn praised Melnyk for having an ideology based in Christianity and for not placing the nation above God while auxiliary bishop of the Ukrainian Catholic Archeparchy of Lviv Ivan Buchko declared that nationalists possessed an outstanding leader in Melnyk.
-In July 1940 Melnyk travelled from Italy to Germany intending to return, with his base being in Rome, but his requests for a visa were denied— historian Yuriy Shapoval asserts the view that this was on the initiative of the German authorities.
+In July 1940 Melnyk travelled from Italy to Germany intending to return, but his requests for a visa were denied— historian Yuriy Shapoval asserts the view that this was on the initiative of the German authorities.
 From 1940 onwards, Melnyk and his wife lived in a Berlin apartment near Kurfürstendamm, rented from the German general Hermann Niehoff.

 In April 1941, the Banderite faction held a Second Great Congress of Ukrainian Nationalists in Nazi-occupied Kraków where Bandera was proclaimed providnyk of the OUN (technically the OUN-B), having declared the original 1939 Second Great Congress of Ukrainian Nationalists that had officially ratified Melnyk as leader to have been arear of internal laws.
 The bulk of the Galician youth defected to the Banderites, however the OUN-M retained the support of Ukrainian nationalists in Northern Bukovina.
 Though Melnyk received widespread support among Ukrainian émigrés abroad, Bandera's position on the ground in Western Ukraine and the demographics of his base meant that he gained control of the vast majority of the local apparatus in the region.
 In late June and July, Melnyk made several conciliatory overtures to the Banderites, calling for unity and signalling that their views would be heard at a Third Great Congress of Ukrainian Nationalists if they came back into the fold.